-Organizations indicated that they are actively using external resources to assist their EBS operations, which may be tied to the continuation of strategic progress and innovation despite the previous year's challenges.
+ADDRESS RESOURCE GAPS, SUPPORT DISSATISFACTION, AND UPGRADE ASSISTANCE THROUGH EXTERNAL SERVICES their EBS operations, which may be tied to the continuation of strategic progress and innovation despite the previous year's challenges.
 The wide range of services available from system integrators, database managers, and managed services providers can assist with almost any need, allowing EBS customers to remain on the ERP and see improvements in functionality and operational efficiency.